 The PlayStation 4 has done exceptionally well for Sony over the last six years.
-But by December 2020, it will be forced into retirement by the PS5, its soon-to-be-fully-announced successor.
-We're starting to hear enough rumors about the PS5 to get a good idea of what the new console will change, what it will improve, and what it will keep the same.
+But by around November this year, it will be forced into retirement by the PS5.
+While we don't know all of the next-gen PlayStation's secrets yet, Sony's told us a lot already about the tech beneath the new console's black-and-white exterior, and what games you'll be able to play on it.
 That's why we've put together this PS5 vs PS4 showdown to help new buyers figure out whether they ought to wait for the new console on the block, or go with the older, more established machine.

 PS5 vs. PS4 release date and price

 In case you haven't been paying attention to console gaming since 2013: The PlayStation 4 is currently available in a Slim configuration with 1 TB of storage.
 The console costs $290 by itself, but you can also get it as part of a few different game bundles.
 Then there’s the 4K-capable PlayStation 4 Pro, which also includes 1 TB of storage, for $349.

 With the PS5 announced in January, and the console itself revealed in June, we'll likely see the console finally hit shelves in time for the 2020 holiday season.
 Sony hasn't announced how much the PS5 will cost yet.
 But rumors suggest the price could be around $499 for the normal version, with the Digital Edition possibly costing $450 instead, which is considerably more expensive than the PS4 has ever been.

 The PS4, particularly the Slim variant introduced in 2016, is a shrinking violet in its standard black plastic chassis.
 It doesn't draw much attention to itself.
 The same cannot be said about the PS5.